dwavesystems/dwave-ocean-sdk/docs/shared/hybrid.rst

 .. start_leap_intro

-The quantum-classical hybrid solvers in the |cloud|_ service are intended to solve arbitrary application problems formulated as quadratic and nonlinear models\ [#]_\ .
+The quantum-classical hybrid solvers in the |cloud|_ service are intended to solve arbitrary application problems formulated as a :term:`quadratic model` or :term:`nonlinear model`\ [#]_.

 .. [#]
-    Problems submitted directly to |dwave_short| quantum computers are in the :ref:`binary quadratic model <concept_models_bqm>` (BQM) format,
-    unconstrained with binary-valued variables and structured for the :term:`topology` of the quantum processing unit (:term:`QPU`).
-Hybrid solvers may accept arbitrarily structured
-    :ref:`quadratic models <concept_models_quadratic>` and a
+    Problems submitted **directly** to |dwave_short| quantum computers are in the :ref:`binary quadratic model <concept_models_bqm>` (BQM) format: unconstrained with binary-valued variables and structured for the :term:`topology` of the :term:`QPU`.
+Hybrid solvers may accept arbitrarily structured quadratic models and a nonlinear model, constrained or unconstrained, with real, integer, and binary variables.
-    :ref:`nonlinear model <concept_models_nonlinear>`, constrained or
-    unconstrained, with real, integer, and binary variables.

-These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum computer to parts of the problem where it benefits most, are designed to accommodate even very large problems.
-Hybrid solvers enable you to benefit from |dwave_short|'s deep investment in researching, developing, optimizing, and maintaining hybrid algorithms.
+These solvers, which implement state-of-the-art :term:`classical` algorithms together with intelligent allocation of the quantum computer to parts of the problem where it benefits most, are designed to accommodate even very large problems.
+Hybrid solvers enable you to benefit from |dwave_short|'s deep investment in researching, developing, optimizing, and maintaining :term:`hybrid` algorithms.

 .. end_leap_intro